 Using tax software such as TurboTax makes it easy for us non-tax accountants to maneuver through our least favorite time of the year.
 In most cases, it’s free to file, and the most expensive version (if you have a complicated return like I do), will cost you around $60 for your Federal Taxes.
 Those of us lucky enough to live in a state that does not require a tax return will save the additional $40 for state tax fees.
 However, keep an eye out!
 TurboTax and other self-serve systems will usually run offers for free state returns if you file within a particular period.

 So, why did I dedicate an entire section on taxes?
 Not only can this good habit save you money, but it ranks among the important things that we should understand.
 Knowing what we pay taxes for, and what we can get credits for, can help us make more informed decisions about things like IRA’s, investments, property purchases, and even charitable donations.
-Learn your tax rights, learn what’s deductible, and even if you decide to have your taxes prepared by a tax agency, you will have a better understanding why you get a refund (or owe!)
+Learn your tax rights, learn what’s deductible, and even if you decide to have your taxes prepared by a tax agency, you will have a better understanding of why you get a refund (or owe!)

 3. Start a 401(k)